M-Umr/BigData_Cleaning_and_Visualization/README.md

 # BigData_Cleaning_and_Visualization
 This project is to read a dataset and then visualize subplot using a loop

-Preprocessing is already completed in .ipynb colab file
+Cleaning and Visualization is completed in .ipynb colab file Now the main objective is to read dataset in Django app and apply visualization on it